b4nst/turbobanst-layout/README.md

 #### Reducing strain

-The main goal of this keyboard is to reduce finger / wirst strain and movement during day to day typing.
-Most used character will be count from a set of code source file, extracted from popular Github repos (using modern languages).
+The main goal of this keyboard is to reduce finger / wirst strain and movement during day-to-day typing.
+Most used characters will be counted from code source files, extracted from popular Github repos (using modern languages).

 #### Alternating hands and fingers